-This course was intended to assist students in understanding and evaluating fuel cell systems and technologies, while also gaining a broader prospective of their influences and impacts from different perspectives.
-The majority of the eleven enrolled upper class students majored in Mechanical Engineering while the rest of the students majored in Aerospace Engineering.
+This course was intended to assist students in understanding and evaluating fuel cell systems and technologies, while also gaining a broader perspective of societal, economic and political influences and impacts.
+The majority of the eleven enrolled upper class students majored in Mechanical Engineering with only 2 of the students majoring in Aerospace Engineering.
 In order to ensure all the students could understand course topics, lessons were taught progressively, starting with a simple topic then building into more complex topics.

-The course was divided into four portions: lecture, an interactive lecture series, lab sections, and final project lecture series.
+The course was divided into four portions: lecture, an interactive lecture series, lab sections, and a final project presentation lecture series.
 Lectures were held twice a week in a classroom setting and discussed fuel cell fundamentals.
-Table 1 shows the discussion topics such as fuel cell thermodynamics, electrode kinetics, performance and efficiency, transport process, classifications, fueling issues, and fuel cell systems and applications.
-During most lectures the technical challenges concerning the advancement of future fuel cell applications were also discussed.
-After seven weeks, students were given a midterm exam incorporating basic analysis of electrochemical and thermodynamic principles while including some response questions discussed earlier in lectures.
+Table 1 shows the discussion topics such as fuel cell thermodynamics, electrode kinetics, performance and efficiency, transport process, classifications, and fueling issues.
+During most lectures the technical challenges associated with fuel cells and their applications were also discussed.
+After seven weeks, students were given a midterm exam that required basic analysis of electrochemical and thermodynamic principles while including some response questions discussed earlier in lectures.